ulfschneider/ulf.website/content/posts/agile/2011-06-27-scrum-and-architecture.md

 > Architecture by committee is the guarantee for a bloated product.

-A companywide architecture committee should instead define constraints and architectural goals for the enterprise architecture and refrain from intervening the project work – except the project architect asks for it.
+A companywide architecture committee should instead define constraints and architectural goals for the enterprise architecture and refrain from intervening the project work—except the project architect asks for it.
 To achieve results for real-world situations, it is helpful to have the same architects that work in delivery projects inside of the architecture committee.
 But it is essential to distinct committee goals and project work.

 Project architects, on the other hand, have to follow the architecture constraints and goals given by the committee.
 Within this given space the architect derives architectural decisions on behalf of the project and in cooperation with the team.
-The architect is responsible for his choices – this includes the decision about how and when to involve the architecture committee.
+The architect is responsible for his choices—this includes the decision about how and when to involve the architecture committee.

 Avoid architecture by committee [Brooks 2010:39].
 The architecture is in the hand of the architect and not in the many hands of the committee.
 Architecture by committee is the guarantee for a bloated product.